-How to follow the season and enjoy tomato all over the year
+Eat in season food and enjoy tomato all year round

 Last summer you probably ate a lot of delicious fresh red tomatoes.
-We hope so because tomatoes contain plenty of vitamins – those natural substances containing “amino-acids” and that are necessary to live.
-“Vita” means life!
+We hope so because tomato contains plenty of vitamins.

 They are also full of other molecules that help us to prevent disease thanks to their antioxidant activity.
 The most famous of these substances is lycopene, a red pigment also found in guava, papaya, pink grapefruit, watermelon, and tomato.